lamansky/conscript.js/readme.md

 | `not ~in` | Not case-insensitively contained in string or array | `"x" not ~in "test"` |

 #### Regex Matching

+Theoretically, these operators can be used even when `allowRegexLiterals` is off, if you provide a regular expression as a variable.

 | Operator | Meaning | Example |
 | -------- | ------- | ------- |